 As an Amazon Associate, I earn from qualifying purchases.
 Some recipes may contain affiliate links that earn me a small commission, at no additional cost to you.

 Nothing beats the smell of fresh bread!

-This gluten-free white sandwich bread recipe is easy, but the catch is, you need to have a food stand mixer that has a whisk and a dough hook attachment.
-Unless, you are willing to work out your arms using a wooden spoon to mix, a stand mixer will make your life much easier.
+This gluten-free white sandwich bread recipe is easy, but it helps to have a food stand mixer with a whisk and dough hook attachment unless you don’t mind working out your arms using a wooden spoon.

 What is a Pullman loaf pan?

 Professional bakers like to use Pullman loaf pans to bake sandwich bread for its square loaf shape and minimised crust.
 This pan has straight sides and a lid that prevents the bread from over “mushrooming” into a high loaf.

 I bought my tin at Amazon, but I’m sure plenty of good kitchen supply shops sell them.
 Otherwise, using a bread tin or silicon loaf mould will do the trick.
 Just don’t forget to cover your tin or mould tightly with aluminium foil to prevent the bread from “mushrooming”.

 Making homemade gluten-free breadcrumbs is straightforward using leftover crusts, slices and ends of either store-bought or homemade gluten-free bread.
 I usually have several bags of breadcrumbs stored in the freezer for recipes that need crumbing, toppings or fillings.
 One bag is for white breadcrumbs and the other for mixed grain breadcrumbs.